 - Drain and immediately place in an ice bath to stop cooking

 Once the green beans are cool, drain the ice bath, and remove the ice cubes.
-Then, it is important to dry the green beans, as they hold a lot of water.
+Then, it is essential to dry the green beans, as they hold a lot of water.

 WHAT OTHER INGREDIENTS ARE IN GREEN BEAN SALAD

-Obviously, the green beans are the recipe's highlight, but I had to add a little more fun if we are eating this for dinner.
+The green beans are the recipe's highlight, but I added a little more fun to eat this for dinner.
 Although salad gets a bad rap, all salads are not created equal.
 This salad, for instance, is a show stopper.
-Here is what I added to make green beans salad, a meal the family would love without further ado.
+So, I added hearty potatoes, tangy tomatoes, specially prepared shallots, and a few other goodies to make the green bean salad recipe a meal my family would love.
+So, without further ado, here are all the added treats.

 - Grape tomatoes